michaelhorsler/DevOps-Course-Starter/README.md

   MONGO_CONN_STRING, MONGODB.
 These are required to achieve correct operation.

+## Data Encryption in Azure Cosmos DB

+All Azure Cosmos DB data is now encrypted in transit (over the network) and at rest (nonvolatile storage), providing end-to-end encryption.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: